- This post contains affiliate links. Read more here.

 Long walks can be hard on a developing puppy’s body, especially their joints and bones, so short walks are generally recommended to start.

 A good guideline is to walk five minutes for every month of your puppy’s life, up to twice a day.
 So a 12-week-old puppy can safely go on a 15-minute walk morning and night.
-A gradual increase is key, letting your pup grow into the routine.

 It won’t surprise you to hear that breed plays a role in how much exercise your adult dog needs.
 While age and health are the two biggest factors to consider when exercising your dog, breed is an indication of their general activity level.